aklivity/zilla-plus-aws-templates/confluent-cloud/cdk/secure-public-access/README.WebStreaming.md

 -----END CERTIFICATE-----
 ```

+#### `port`: Public TCP Port

+> Default: `7143`

+This variable defines the public port number to be used by REST and SSE clients.

 ### `capacity`: Zilla Plus EC2 Instances

 > Default: `2`

 This variable defines the initial number of Zilla Plus instances.

-Optionally override the default initial number of instances for Zilla Plus via `cdk.context.json`, in the `IotIngestAndControl` `capacity` variable.
+Optionally override the default initial number of instances for Zilla Plus via `cdk.context.json`, in the `WebStreaming` `capacity` variable.

 ### `instanceType`: Zilla Plus EC2 Instance Type